cave/uganoga/README.md

 - Obfuscates JavaScript files by encoding them.
 - Configurable input and output paths for flexibility.
 - Integrates seamlessly with Laravel.
-- Simple and straightforward Artisan command for execution.
+- Simple and straightforward (hopefully) Artisan command for execution.

 ---